The Bycatch and Discard Program implements cost effective ways to help fishers minimise their impact on the marine environment.

 “Any part of the catch which is returned to the sea, dead or alive”

-Discards can apply to fish of a commercial species that are not kept (because they are undersize, or the fishers could not obtain quota, or trip limits apply) and to the disposal of species that fishers do not usually keep but are taken incidentally during fishing operations.
+Discards can apply to fish of a commercial species that are not kept (because they are undersize, or the fishers could not obtain quota, or trip limits apply) and to the disposal of incidental species taken during fishing operations.